personman/zf-doctrine-audit/README.md

 records.
 Routing back to live application data is supported and view helpers allow you to find and browse to the latest audit record from a given audited entity.

 Revisions pool all audited entities into revision buckets.
-Each bucket contains the revision entity for each audited record in a transaction.
+Each bucket contains the revision entity for each audited record in a flush.

 Auditing is done in it's own transaction after a flush has been performed.
 Auditing takes two flushes in one transaction to complete.

 Install